brevzin/cpp_proposals/2996_reflection/reflection.md

   * slight changes to "plainly constant-evaluated": disallow variable template specialization initializers; allow complete-class contexts
   * bring notes and examples into line with current definitions
   * rebase [expr.const] onto latest from working draft (in particular, integrate changes from [@P2686R5])
+  * prefer "core constant expressions" to "manifestly constant-evaluated expression" in several places
+  * side effects of immediate invocations are immediate-escalatory
 * library wording updates
   * avoid referring to "permitted results of constant expressions" in wording for `reflect_value` and `reflect_object` (term was retired by [@P2686R5])
+  * non-static data members of closure types are not _members-of-representable_

 Since [@P2996R8]: